 c.
 Then the physician correlates the donor menstrual cycle with the recipient cycle.
 The next step is synchronization.
 The recipient’s uterine lining should be ready for implantation at the same time the donor’s eggs are retrieved and fertilized, so synchronizing is necessary for the donor and recipient.
 This is performed by administration of birth control pills.

 e.
-After the egg retrieval, the eggs are fertilized in the laboratory by sperm from the recipient’s partner or sperm donor and obtaining a resultant embryo.
+After the egg retrieval, the eggs are fertilized in the laboratory with the sperm from the recipient’s partner or sperm donor and obtaining a resultant embryo.
 The resultant embryo is implanted in the uterus of the recipient.

 Donors are reimbursed by the recipient for specific expenses related to the donation.
 These expenses may include testing and screening (e.g. obligatory blood tests) as well as expenses involved in transferring the embryos to the recipient and costs for thawing the embryo.